yoannmoinet/nipplejs/README.md

 Once you're satisfied with your changes, you can also include a build.

 1. `npm run build` to generate built files.
 Commit is automatic.
-3. `npm run copyToGhPages` will copy the new build over to Github-Pages with.
-Have a clean slate for this to work.
 4. `npm version patch|minor|major` depending on your change.
 Changelog will be generated and bower's version synced and everything is automatically committed (not pushed though).